Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 Latest version download: https://drive.google.com/open?id=1CudArI8GuCOIb7_EcnmyhowMzxlxyU7Y

+Simply install and run from the created or replaced "Play Deus Ex" shortcut in your Start menu!

+***

 This is an unofficial patch package assembled by the Deus Ex community and Xen's Deus Ex Archive:

 https://www.reddit.com/r/dxarchive/